 Two-way measurement mode provides two-way measurements.
 PTP-capable hardware and hardware timestamping are required on both Sender and Reflector, but PTP clock synchronization between Sender and Reflector is not required.

-Delay measurements in two-way mode are calculated as follows:
+Delay measurement in two-way mode is calculated as ((T4 - T1) - (T3 - T2))/2

-- Two-Way Delay = (T4 T1) (T3 T2) - One-Way Delay = Two-Way Delay/2

-Figure 8: Two-Way
+Figure 7: Two-Way

 The PM query and response for two-way delay measurement can be described in the following steps: